RyanJamesSchultz/RL-SSldr/README.md

 I present a Matlab-based enviroment, RL-SSldr that uses reinforcement learning to stabilize a spring-slider.
 This is a collection of codes applied in a study about the same topic [Schultz, 2024].

 These files are a collection of matlab classes, programs, and scripts.
-The core files are listed below.
+The core files are mentioned here.
 The file script_TD3.m will train a reinfocement learning agent using the Twin Delayed Deep Deterministic (TD3) approach to reinforcement learning.
 The file SpringSlider.m numerically simulates the spring-slider via a time-adaptive Runge-Kutta solver.
 The file RL_SSenv.m is a wrapper class for the spring-slider, to cast it into Matlab's reinforcement learning environment class.
 The F*.m files were used to create the figures used in the accompanying study [Schultz, 2024].
 The sub-directory 'TrainedAgents' is a collection of failed training attempts to guide readers through my thought process toward the finalized training routine.

 References: